Research investing jargon

 • If you are looking to invest in stocks, articles discussing and ranking ‘sustainable/ethical funds’ will often include ESG, SRI and Impact Funds together.

 • You can research funds you are interested in individually on websites like Morningstar to find out what kind of sustainable fund it is and what their main stocks are.
-Some funds that achieve high sustainability rankings also hold stocks in companies with poor records on particular issues, so it is smart to double-check your money is being invested the way you want it to be.
+Some funds that achieve high sustainability rankings also hold stocks in companies with poor records on particular issues, so it is smart to double-check that your money is being invested the way you want it to be.

 ------